-The Company currently shares offices in Vancouver and Beijing and 24 employees and consultants with Minco Silver, of which 9 are located in its Vancouver office, British Columbia and the other 15 are located in Beijing, China.
-In addition, the Company has 9 employees in China who are employed at the Longnan projects.
+As at December 31, 2014, the Company shared offices in Vancouver and Beijing and shared 19 employees and consultants with Minco Silver, of which 6 were located in its Vancouver office in British Columbia and the other 13 were located in Beijing, China.
+In addition, the Company had 15 employees in China who were employed at the Longnan and Changkeng projects.